QuChunhe/study/Concurrency.md

 * Designing a new parallel algorithm
 * Borrowing other well-known algorithm

+Design mehtods of parallel algorithms
+* partitioning
+    * Breaking up the given problem into several nonoverlapping subproblems of almost equal sizes
+    * Solving concurrently the subproblems
+* Divide and conquer
+    * Dividing the problem into serveral subproblems
+    * Solving recursively the subproblems
+    * Merging solutions of subproblems into a solution for original problem
+* Pipelining
+    * Breaking an algorithm into a sequence of segments in which the output of each segment is the input of its successor
+    * All segments must produce results at the same rate

 # Books

 [Allen B. Downey.
 The Little Book of Semaphores.
 Second Edition.
 2007](http://linuxinsight.com/files/downey05semaphores.pdf)